Lanza del Vasto

-Lanza del Vasto (born Giuseppe Giovanni Luigi Maria Enrico Lanza di Trabia-Branciforte; 29 September 1901 – 6 January 1981) was an Italian philosopher, poet, artist, Catholic and nonviolent activist.
+Lanza del Vasto (born Giuseppe Giovanni Luigi Maria Enrico Lanza di Trabia-Branciforte; 29 September 1901 – 5 January 1981) was an Italian poet and nonviolent activist.

-He was born in San Vito dei Normanni, Italy and died in Murcia, Spain.

-A western disciple of Mohandas K. Gandhi, he worked for inter-religious dialogue, spiritual renewal, ecological activism and nonviolence.

 Youth in Italy

 His father, Don Luigi Giuseppe Lanza di Trabia-Branciforte, was Sicilian and his mother, Anne-Marie Henriette Nauts-Oedenkoven, was born in Antwerp, in Belgium.
 Very early he traveled in Italy and Europe.
 He entered the University of Pisa in 1922.

 Meeting Gandhi

 In December 1936, Lanza went to India, joining the movement for Indian independence led by Gandhi.
 He knew of Gandhi through a book by Romain Rolland.
-He spent six months with the Mahatma, then in June 1937, went to the source of the Ganges river in the Himalayas, a famous pilgrimage site.
+He spent six months with the Mahatma, then in June 1937, went to the sources of the Ganges and the Yamuna rivers in the Himalayas, a famous pilgrimage site.
 There he saw a vision which told him "Go back and found!"

 He then returned to Europe.
 In 1938, he went to Palestine, then in the midst of civil war, to Jerusalem and Bethlehem, "between two lines of tanks".

 He came back to Paris at the time when the Second World War started.
-He wrote some books of poetry and in 1943 published the story of his trip to India, Return to the Source, which became a huge success.
+He wrote some books of poetry and in 1943 published the story of his trip to India, Return to the Source.